 Benjamin Graham’s Criteria

-Graham proposed ten criteria investors should look at before making stock investment decisions.
-The criteria are divided into “cheapness” and “quality” (Graham, 2003).
-The first five factors capture the “cheapness” of a stock.
+Graham (2003) proposed ten criteria that investors should look at before making stock investment decisions: five “cheapness” factors and five “quality” factors.

+The five cheapness factors are as follows:

+Earnings–to–price ratio that is double the AAA bond yield

+P/E ratio of the stock less than 40 percent of the average P/E for all stocks over the last five years

+Dividend yield greater than two–thirds of the AAA corporate bond yield

+Stock price less than two–thirds of tangible book value

+Stock price less than two–thirds of net current asset value, defined as liquid assets including cash minus current liabilities (Graham, 2003)

-You will probably recognize that the first five factors are all measures of “cheapness”.
-The first two compare a firm’s Stock Price to Earnings per share (P/E) ratio to a save investment like AAA bond yield and the current P/E compared to a benchmark of all stock’s P/Es.
-We should probably invest in the stock if the P/E is attractive compared to a save investment or is lower then other stock’s P/E. The next three compare a stock’s price to accounting measures of value.
-Taken together, these first five factors are all suggesting to buy companies whose stock prices are cheap relative to measures collected from historical financial statements (Lee 2014)
+The first two cheapness factors compare a firm’s stock price and EPS (P/E) ratio to an investment recognized as safe, such as an AAA bond yield, and the current P/E compared to a benchmark of all stock P/Es.
+If the P/E is attractive compared to a safe investment or lower than the P/E of other stocks, we should probably invest in it.
+The remaining three cheapness factors compare a stock’s price to accounting measures of value.
+Taken together, these first five factors suggest buying stock in companies whose stock prices are low relative to measures collected from historical financial statements (Lee, 2014).

-Earnings to price ratio that is double the AAA bond yield

-Price to earnings (P/E) ratio of the stock has less than 40% of the average P/E for all stocks over the last 5 years

-Dividend Yield > two thirds of the AAA Corporate Bond Yield

-Stock Price < two thirds of tangible book value

-Stock Price < two thirds of Net Current Asset Value, where net current assets value is defined as liquid assets including cash minus current liabilities

-Criteria six through ten are pure accounting measures as they do not refer to the firm´s stock price.
-These criteria can be considered as a firm’s quality of accounting information.
+The other five criteria do not refer to the firm’s stock price; they are pure accounting measures of the firm’s quality of financial information.

-Debt-equity ratio (book value) less than 1
+Debt–to–equity ratio (book value) less than 1

 Current assets greater than twice current liabilities